pyxem/pyxem/doc/user_guide/distributed_big_data.rst

     >>> s = hs.load("big_data.zspy", lazy=True)
     >>> s

-The dataset here is not loaded into memory here so this should happen instantaneously.
+The dataset here is not loaded into memory here, so this should happen instantaneously.
 We can then plot the dataset.

 .. code-block:: python

     >>> s.plot()

 Which (in general) will be very slow.
-This is because the data is being loaded into memory and a navigator image is being generated before the plot is shown.
-In many cases a HAAADF dataset will be collected as well as a 4-D STEM dataset.
-In this case we can set the navigator to the HAAADF dataset instead.
+This is because entire dataset is loaded into memory (chuck by chunk) to create a navigator image.
+In many cases a HAADF dataset will be collected as well as a 4-D STEM dataset.
+In this case we can set the navigator to the HAADF dataset instead.

 .. code-block:: python
-    >>> haadf = hs.load("haadf.zspy") # load the HAAADF dataset
+    >>> haadf = hs.load("haadf.zspy") # load the HAADF dataset
-    >>> s.naviagtor = haadf # set the navigator to the HAAADF dataset
+    >>> s.navigator = haadf # set the navigator to the HAADF dataset
     >>> s.plot() # happens instantaneously

-This is much faster now to view the dataset!
+This is much faster as the navigator doesn't need to be computed and instead only 1 chunk needs to be loaded into memory before plotting!

 Distributed Computing